chanks/count/README.markdown

 * Since Mingo doesn't rely on the database being available, it is very durable - if your MongoDB instance fails, the results collected while it is down will be lost, but Mingo's normal operation will not be interrupted (users will still be randomized, will still always see the same value, etc).

 * All of the writes to Mongo are atomic, so there should be no concurrency issues.
-It is strongly recommended that your MongoDB server have enough RAM to hold Mingo's entire experiments collection in memory, though.
+It is strongly recommended that your MongoDB server have enough RAM to hold Mingo's entire results collection in memory, though.

 ## Not Yet Implemented ##